IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 #### 3.71.6.3 Scope Parameter

-The scope parameter SHALL be used to restricting authorization grants to specific actions (e.g., restrict authorization to specific resources to read-only) and to convey claims, which are known to the Authorization Client only (e.g., if the user claims a breaking-the-glass access in a emergency situation).
+The scope parameter SHALL be used to restrict authorization grants to specific actions (e.g., restrict authorization to specific resources to read-only) and to convey claims, which at runtime are known to the Authorization Client only (e.g., if the user claims a breaking-the-glass access in a emergency situation).

 The value of the scope parameter SHALL be a collection of space-delimited, case-sensitive strings, whose values SHALL be defined by the Authorization Server [OAuth 2.1, Section 3.3].